"White rust" on galvanized steel

 "The Opinions Expressed herein are my own and not those of my employer"

 Robert, I agree with the "tin benders", but it depends on its end use whether it has been seriously compromised or just compromised.

 When one purchases galvanized steel it is either "chem treated" or non "chem treated" Chem treatment is a chromate solution applied at the mill to inhibit the formation of "white rust" It is used where the galvanized steel will not be painted afterwards.
 Examples include guard rails, trash cans, pails.

 Non Chem treated galvanized is purchased when the parts are going to be painted.
-Unfortunately the chem treatment does not allow for typical painting processes. ( I understand that Oakite has a paintable passivation being evaluated by the mills for coil coating applications)
+Unfortunately the chem treatment does not allow for typical painting processes. ( I understand that Oakite [Chemetall] has a paintable passivation being evaluated by the mills for coil coating applications)